-Choosing the Right Retaining Wall Material
+Choosing a Retaining Wall Material for Pittsburgh Terrain

 Natural Stone Walls

 Natural stone walls use rocks quarried locally or imported, stacked either dry or with mortar.
+Dry-stacked stone has a long history on Western PA hillsides for a practical reason: the open joints drain freely, and in clay soil, trapped water is what pushes walls over.

 Fieldstone (Dry Stack)